Deblina Hembram

 Deblina Hembram is an Indian Politician from West Bengal and a central committee member of Communist Party of India (Marxist).
 She was the Minister for Tribal Affairs in the 2006-11 Left Front Ministry.

 Personal life and education

 Deblina Hembram is married to Suklal Hembram.
-She completed her 10th standard in 1988 from Baddi High School, affiliated to West Bengal Board of Secondary Education.
+She completed her 10th standard in 1988 from Baddi High School, affiliated with West Bengal Board of Secondary Education.

 Political career

 Deblina Hembram is a three time MLA from Ranibandh Assembly Constituency.
 This is a reserved constituency for Scheduled Tribes.
 She has won from here in 1996, 2006 and 2011 West Bengal Assembly elections.
 She had to face Anil Hansda of Congress Party in her debut election in Ranibandh and marked a huge victory with a margin of 32,409 votes.
 In 2006 election she defeated Aditya Kisku of JKP(N) by 10,890 votes.
 In 2011 assembly elections she defeated Falguni Hembram of All India Trinamool Congress by 6,859 votes.